hstroetgen/sc_somanet-base/examples/app_test_temperature_sensor/doc/index.rst

 5. :ref:`import in your workspace <getting_started_importing_library>` the I2C XMOS library and its dependencies.
 The I2C library and its dependencies are used as submodules.
 You can update the submodules by the command specified above in the document.
 6. :ref:`import in your workspace <getting_started_importing_library>` the Temperature Sensor module.
 7. Read and Write the data using i_temperature_sensor_communication interface functions.
-8. Update MONITOR_OS_PIN macro to enable or disable the OS Pin checking function.
+8. Update MONITOR_TEMPERATURE_ALARM macro to enable or disable the temperature alarm related code.
+This macro is used to monitor the temperature alarm functionality of temperature sensor.
+If this macro is set to 1 then temperature alarm pin related code will be executed which will set the threshold and hysteresis temperature value and monitor the temperature alarm and if this macro is set to 0 then normal code will be executed which will read the temperature value and update the configurations of temperature sensor.
-	#define MONITOR_OS_PIN  1		To Enable the OS Pin checking function and related code.
+	#define MONITOR_TEMPERATURE_ALARM  1		To Enable the Temperature alarm Pin checking function and related code.
-	#define MONITOR_OS_PIN  0		To Disbale the OS Pin checking function and related code.
+	#define MONITOR_TEMPERATURE_ALARM  0		To Disable the Temperature alarm Pin checking function and related code.
 9. Build the application.
 The output from the compilation process will be visible on the console.
-10. The application when executed will read the temperature value and update configurations of Temperature Sensor and print it on the console.
+10. The application when executed will read the temperature value and update configurations of Temperature Sensor or it will print the temperature alarm pin value depending on the macro MONITOR_TEMPERATURE_ALARM and print it on the console.

 .. seealso:: Did everything go well?
 If you need further support please check out our `forum <http://forum.synapticon.com/>`_.